Updated: Sep 16

 The first use of the current flag design was in 2004.
 The Flag of Serbia was adopted in 2010.

-The flag is composed of traditional Pan-Slavic tricolor of the red, blue, and white stripes and the coat of arms, these colors are said to represent revolutionary ideas.
+The flag is composed of traditional Pan-Slavic tricolor of red, blue, and white stripes and the coat of arms, these colors are said to represent revolutionary ideas.
 However, the color sequence is reversed compared to the other Slavic flags, the red color represents the bloodshed in the fight for freedom, the blue color represents the Serbian sky, and the white color represents light.

 On the left side of the flag, there is a national coat of arms, which describes